- July 22, 2015

 Of all the dangerous places to be, a room full of foam doesn’t likely enter your mind.
 If someone were to say, “Little Tyler’s birthday party is at the trampoline/foam pit park,” it’s likely no one would RSVP with, “Sorry, Sarah’s not allowed in foam pits or on trampolines.
 Too risky.”
 But, it looks like Mom’s been right all along.
 It’s all fun and games until somebody gets hurt.

 Made of polyurethane foam blocks, foam pits began in gymnastics to help young athletes make soft landings when learning new gymnastic skills.
 They have been gaining in popularity and are now used as cushioning at a wide variety of places such as BMX, motorcycle, FMX, skateboard and trampoline parks.
 Some indoor entertainment centers feature the foam blocks in numerous activities including under balance bridges, under rope ladders, at the end of slides and for freestyle jumping.
-Although billed as a way to have fun and practice safely, injuries are on the rise, especially serious injuries to the spine or neck.
+Although billed as a way to have fun and practice safely, injuries are on the rise, especially serious injuries to the spine or neck, which can lead to spine injury lawsuit cases.

 Accidents are happening everywhere, including right here in Georgia.
 Last November, Union City Eagles coach Jonathan Magwood injured his neck after jumping into a foam pit at RockBridge Adventures in Peachtree City.
 In front of his 10-year-old-and-under football team, he broke two vertebrae and was left paralyzed.
 Earlier this month, a teenager suffered a gruesome foot injury at the Augusta-based AirStrike, the seventh victim needing an ambulance at the park since it opened in May.